tensorflow/docs/site/en/api_docs/api_docs/python/tf/make_tensor_proto.md

 #### Returns:

-  A TensorProto.
+A `TensorProto`.
 Depending on the type, it may contain data in the "tensor_content" attribute, which is not directly useful to Python programs.
-  To access the values you should convert the proto back to a numpy ndarray with tensor_util.MakeNdarray(proto).
+To access the values you should convert the proto back to a numpy ndarray with `tensor_util.MakeNdarray(proto)`.

+If `values` is a `TensorProto`, it is immediately returned; `dtype` and `shape` are ignored.

 #### Raises: